Should You Check the Virtual Currency Checkbox on Form 1040?

 Virtual currency is a form of digital currency that can be used to make purchases on the Internet.
 It can also be traded for other virtual currencies, as well as fiat currency which is the real-world paper currency we are all accustomed to using.

 While virtual currency has faced plenty of criticism over the years, there’s no denying that it has become a powerful force in the global economy.
-Whether you accept or pay with cryptocurrency, invest in it, are an experienced currency trader, or you receive a small amount as a gift, it’s important to understand the tax implications of your situation.
+Whether you accept or pay with cryptocurrency, invest in it, are an experienced currency trader, or receive a small amount as a gift, it’s important to understand the tax implications of your situation.

 How Does the IRS Tax Virtual Currency?